 The initial effort to view the pleural space using endoscopic techniques (a modified cystoscope) was reported in 1910 .
 Pleural adhesions were lysed in 40 patients, and diagnostic evaluation of pleural-based tumors was reported in another 120.
 Subsequently, thoracoscopy was widely used to lyse pleural adhesions or to induce an artificial pneumothorax, a mainstay of therapy for pulmonary tuberculosis in the early 20th century.

 The number of thoracoscopies declined after the introduction of effective antituberculous drugs.
 In addition, the Abrams and Cope biopsy needles proved reasonably efficacious for the diagnosis of malignant and tuberculous pleural effusions, precluding a major role for diagnostic thoracoscopy [10,11].
-The current wave of interest in thoracoscopy, both inside and outside the operating room [5,6,12-22], has occurred because of:
+The changes in thoracoscopy, both inside and outside the operating room [12-18], have occurred because of:

 ●Improvements in endoscopic video systems